 You have to ask yourself if you are going to be able to sustain interest in your subject or product long enough to keep going for the long haul.

-I was a lot happier writing about my new topic for sure thanks to Jon Morrow!
+I was a lot happier writing about my new topic thanks to Jon Morrow!

 5: Make sure your topic is not so narrow that you can’t write about it for several years

-Then I narrowed it down to healing childhood trauma and depression and that was too narrow and dreary for me to want to write about every day for the next 5 years.
+Then I narrowed it down to healing childhood trauma and depression, and that was too narrow and dreary for me to want to write about every day for the next five years.